telerik/blazor-docs/knowledge-base/change-theme-runtime.md

         newLink.setAttribute("href", newUrl);
         newLink.onload = () => {
             oldLink.parentElement.removeChild(oldLink);
+            themeChangerDotNetRef.invokeMethodAsync("NotifyThemeChanged");
         };

         document.getElementsByTagName("head")[0].appendChild(newLink);
     }
     ```
 1. Implement UI that triggers the JavaScript theme change.
-Afterwards, refresh all Telerik components that use SVG or Canvas rendering, such as BarCodes, Charts, Gauges, and QR Codes.
+After the new CSS theme is loaded, refresh all Telerik components that use SVG or Canvas rendering, such as BarCodes, Charts, Gauges, and QR Codes.

     > Make sure [the version number in the theme URL is compatible with the version of Telerik UI for Blazor]({%slug themes-built-in%}#theme-version-compatibility-and-maintenance).
+    >
+    > Replace `Index` in the code below with the correct Razor component name.

     >caption Razor
     ```
+    @implements IDisposable

     @inject IJSRuntime js

     <div class="k-body" style="padding:2em;">